adamdehaven/perfect-pullquotes/readme.txt

 == Changelog ==

 = 1.6.2 =
+* Compatibility updates for Wordpress 4.5.1

+= 1.6.2 =
 * Fixes issue with "size" attribute.

 = 1.6.1 =
-* Minor update for Wordpress 4.3.1
+* Minor update for Wordpress 4.3.1.

 = 1.6 =
 * Adds support for optional "size" attribute whereby user can designate font-size in pixels.